thaonguyen2601/R_practice/README.md

 ```
 ![alt text](Rplot_AvgBudnPro.png "Logo Title Text 1")

+=> Eventhough Action has really high Budget, it's still in the top lowest Profit, which leads to the lowest %Profit/Revenue.
+Sci-fi situation is quite better, when returning the most average Profit.
-=> We can see that Action movies have high Budget but bring the lowest Profit among Genre, which leads to the lowest %Profit/Revenue.
-Sci-fi has the same situation but quite better.
-Drama & Comedy on the other hand, have both low Budget and Profit in terms of value, but have highest %Profit/Revenue.
+Drama & Comedy, on the other hand, have both low Budget and Profit in terms of value, but have highest %Profit/Revenue.

 * **_Revenue & Profit of each Studio during 10 years_**